melodieborel/HayLabAnalysis/README.md

 ``

+> [!CAUTION]
-Hopefully, the folder downloaded will contain a directory name "minian".
+> Hopefully, the folder downloaded will contain a directory name "minian".
 If this isn't the case, I have to figure out how subtrees work...
 And you will have to manually add the subtree with the command:
+>

-``
+> ``
-git subtree add --prefix minian git@github.com:melodieborel/minian.git python311 --squash ``
+> git subtree add --prefix minian git@github.com:melodieborel/minian.git python311 --squash
+> ``

 Once done, we create a fresh conda environment that won't screw up any other environment you might use.
 Make sure to use this command on the Anaconda terminal if conda isn't added to your path: